Real-time Transcription Benchmark

 Real-time transcription is one of the most known and used speech AI technologies.
 It enables several applications that require immediate visual feedback, such as dictation (voice typing), voice assistants, or closed captions of virtual events and meetings.
 Finding the best real-time transcription engine can be challenging.
 A good real-time transcription engine should convert speech to text accurately and with minimal delay.

 Real-time transcription solutions achieving state-of-the-art accuracy often run in the cloud.
-Currently, Amazon Transcribe, Azure Speech-to-Text, Google Speech-to-Text, and IBM Watson Speech-to-Text are the dominant real-time transcription API alternatives.
+Currently, Amazon Transcribe Streaming, Azure Real-Time Speech-to-Text, and Google Streaming Speech-to-Text are the dominant real-time transcription Cloud API alternatives.
 Running real-time transcription in the cloud requires data to be processed in remote servers, which introduces network latency and unreliable response time.
 Hence, cloud dependency can fail applications to provide immediate feedback - whether the issue is on the users’ or cloud providers’ side, or both.

 Speech-to-Text Benchmark Languages